RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 ### Controllers.js

-Contains each route-specific controller.
+Contains the API's roue-specific controller.
 The logic for each route was put into a seperate file in order to enhance code organization and readibility.

 ## Future Improvements